cx-prog-lang/.github/features/switch_in_struct.md

 ## Specification

 Similar to [function members](./func_in_struct.md), function alias members are also initialized to the [default value](./auto_default.md).
+The default value for the function member aliases of the nested structure will be ignored.
 It's prohibited to change function alias members at runtime.

 Calling a function alias member is the same as calling a function (pointer) member.
 Function alias members also have _function pointer_ types, not _function_ types.